Greenville Drinking Water Quality

 What's Really in Your Tap Water?

-Greenville tap water is generally safe, though there are a few things worth knowing.
+Greenville tap water meets EPA standards, though there are a few things worth knowing.
 At 410 ppm (24 gpg), the water is quite hard — you may notice mineral buildup on fixtures.
 Lead levels test well below the EPA action level.
 There have been 25 violations recorded over the past 3 years.

 Generally Safe